bharrisau/bharrisau.github.io/_posts/2013-10-23-usb-vid-pid-solution.markdown

 The VID/PID pair of 0x????/0x???? is available to support these devices.
 The device is expected to provide a CDC-ACM interface to emulate a serial port.
 The device MUST comply with the following to use this VID/PID pair:

 1. The device MUST implement CDC-ACM.
 There are no requirements on the capabilities provided by the interface (i.e. bmCapabilities may be any value allowed by the spec).
-2. The device descriptor MUST set bcdDevice to be 0x0010.
+2. The device descriptor MUST set bDeviceClass, bDeviceSubClass, bDeviceProtocol, and bcdDevice to be 0x02, 0x00, 0x00, and 0x0010, respectively.
 3. Device descriptor MUST specify manufacturer and product descriptions.
 The product description MUST be available at least in language 0x0409 (English/US).
 4. The product description MUST include a URL to a project page for the device.
 The product page MUST provide documentation of the protocol implemented on the serial port.
 5. The device MAY provide a DFU interface that complies with the DFU specification.